dfriishecht/hci-interactive-prototype/ai.gemini-in-the-cloud/README.md

 # ChatGPT Gemini Modifier

 A Chrome extension that automatically enhances ChatGPT responses using Google's Gemini AI.
-When you use ChatGPT, this extension intercepts the responses, sends them to Gemini with a customizable system prompt, and replaces the original output with the enhanced version.
+When you use ChatGPT, this extension intercepts the responses, sends them to Gemini with a customizable system prompt, and replaces the original output with the modified version.

-## Features

-- 🤖 Automatically detects and processes ChatGPT responses
-- ✨ Enhances responses using Google Gemini AI
-- 🎯 Anthropomorphizing slider with 5 personality levels (Technical to Personal)
-- 🔄 Toggle between original and modified responses
-- 🎨 Clean, integrated UI that blends with ChatGPT
-- 🔐 Secure API key storage using Chrome's sync storage

 ## Prerequisites